Image Generation with Supervised Selection Based on Multimodal Features for Semantic Communications: Introduction

-Recent advancements in artificial intelligence, particularly in deep learning (DL) and natural language processing (NLP), have catalyzed significant progress in SemCom \cite{SpeechReg,Video}.
+Recent advancements in artificial intelligence, particularly in deep learning (DL) and natural language processing (NLP), have catalyzed significant progress in SemCom \cite{SCcarrier}.
 These technologies facilitate the extraction, representation, and reconstruction of semantic information with unprecedented effectiveness.
-Deep neural networks, characterized by their capacity to learn complex patterns and representations, have become essential in the development of semantic encoders that compress information while preserving its meaning \cite{DLBased,TowardSC}.
+Deep neural networks, characterized by their capacity to learn complex patterns and representations, have become essential in the development of semantic encoders that compress information while preserving its meaning \cite{TowardSC}.
 For example, Xie et al. proposed a deep learning-based SemCom system for text transmission that demonstrated greater robustness to channel variations and achieved a superior performance compared to traditional methods, while maintaining the message comprehension \cite{TextDeepSC}.
 Similarly, Wang et al. developed a proximal policy optimization-based reinforcement learning algorithm integrated with an attention mechanism.
+Furthermore, the trade-off between computational complexity and communication efficiency has been explored in recent works such as \cite{tradeoffsc, MECsc}, which discuss offloading and power-computation balancing in semantic-driven mobile edge computing and DL inference systems.

 Image SemCom primarily aims to reconstruct image information that is both complete and of high quality while utilizing the minimal bandwidth for transmission.
-This approach ultimately results in a high peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM) for the received image.
+This approach ultimately results in a high peak signal-to-noise ratio (PSNR) and multi-scale structural similarity index measure (MS-SSIM) for the received image.
 Many of these frameworks utilize convolutional neural networks (CNN) to execute specific tasks.
 For instance, Zhang et al. proposed a predictive and adaptive deep coding SemCom framework for wireless image transmission, which transmits images with a minimal compression rate, thereby significantly enhancing the bandwidth efficiency \cite{PADC}.